-While a digital nomad is a specific type of remote worker who moves around a foreign country while working, so not all remote workers are digital nomads, but all digital nomads are remote workers.
+A digital nomad is a specific type of remote worker who moves around a foreign country while working, so not all remote workers are digital nomads, but all digital nomads are remote workers.

 Do Digital Nomads Pay Tax?

 The answer to whether digital nomads pay taxes depends on the country they are living and working in.
-For example, you don’t need to pay taxes with a Dubai digital nomad visa or Costa Rica digital nomad visa.
+For example, you don’t need to pay taxes with a Dubai digital nomad visa or a Costa Rica digital nomad visa.